← Back to Blog

 RecencyOld transactions can distort a fast-moving sub-market

 Skip these filters and you may label a fair listing as overpriced because you compared it to the wrong DLD slice.
-For field-level reading of rows, see how to read a DLD transaction report.
+For field-level reading of rows, see what DLD register data is.

 How to Do the Comparison Properly